IHDE-Alliance/ISTP_metadata/v1.0.0/docs/07_example-variables.md

 ### Example of 2-D Flux Variable

 The following 2-D (sizes 28,12) **_data_** variable `Flux_H` (H+ number flux) depends on **_support_data_** variables `energy` (first dimension) and `angle` (second dimension). **There are two ways to plot spectrograms with these 2-D data**:
-- plot all energies (y-axis) and a few selected angle bins (in separate panels)
+- plot all energies (y-axis) and a few selected angle bins (in separate panels).
 - plot all angles (y-axis) and a few selected energy bins (in separate panels).

 These are both illustrated below. `Flux_H` needs two label variables to adequately label all possible spectrogram displays. `LABL_PTR_1` points to a label (**_metadata_**) 1-D variable `H_energy_of_flux` of size 28; the label variable holds 28 H+ energy labels, e.g., `"H+ Flux 4.4keV/e"`. `LABL_PTR_2` points to a label (**_metadata_**) 1-D variable `H_angle_of_flux` of size 12; the label variable holds 12 H+ angle labels, e.g., `"H+ Flux 7.5 deg"`.